 We are looking for sperm donors who fit the following criteria:

 Altruistic donors are men willing to donate sperm which will be frozen for later use by someone who they don’t know.
 Men first provide a sample for semen analysis and undergo some screening tests, to make sure there’s no reason why they shouldn’t donate.
-Before the donor’s sperm is used, they’ll be matched with a recipient who has similar characteristics, i.e. hair colour, build etc. This is an anonymous process: the sperm donor and the donor recipient will not know each other’s identities.
-The altruistic donor’s sperm can be used for artificial insemination.
-Alternatively, the sperm could be used in vitro fertilisation treatment.
+This is an anonymous process: the sperm donor and the donor recipients will not know each other’s identities.
+The altruistic donor’s sperm can be used for artificial insemination (IUI) or in vitro fertilisation (IVF) treatment.

-Our sperm donors make around 12 donations on separate visits over an agreed length of time (usually between 3-6 months).
+Our sperm donors make around 10 donations on separate visits over an agreed length of time (usually between 3-6 months).
 Sperm donors are reimbursed £35 for each visit at the end of donation to cover travel and work expenses incurred during the process.
-If you are interested in becoming an altruistic sperm donor, please contact us on 0141 891 8749.
+Please contact us if you are interested in becoming an altruistic sperm donor.

 Known donors donate their sperm to someone they know.
-There is no reimbursement offered by the clinic for this process.
+There is no remuneration offered by the clinic for this process.
 The recipient can offer expenses to their donor, but they must comply with the maximum expenses outlined by the HFEA, in the same way that the clinic would with an altruistic donor.
-If this is something you are considering and would like to proceed, please contact Elaine Grossart.
+If this is something you are considering and would like to proceed, please contact the clinic.

 All our donors are encouraged to use our counselling service before they start a donation cycle and at any point during or after the donation process.
 Our trained and experienced counsellor will discuss the issues around donation and its implications.
 Things like: